 Indicators: Status in MDM shows the old sync date and/or pending...

 To diagnose: Status in Control Tower shows the old sync date and/or pending.
 Try using a screen lock or app lock on the iPad from Teacher Tools to help determine if the device is communicating with TechPilot.

 Solution: Make sure the device is on and awake.
 Make sure the device is connected to the internet.
 Hard reboot iPad (Hold the Power and Home button until it resets).
 If all else fails, you can try to delete the iPad from Securly MDM and factory reset.

 Indicators: You received an email and notice in the MDM.

 To diagnose: Check iOS apps for the number of licenses versus the number of assigned devices.

 Solution: Go to VPP/ASM account and purchase more licenses from the app.

-Problem: Firewall is blocking the install.
+Problem: The firewall is blocking the installation.